Homesick (1928 film)

-Homesick is a 1928 American comedy film directed by Henry Lehrman and written by John Stone and William Kernell.
+Homesick is a 1928 American synchronized sound comedy film directed by Henry Lehrman and written by John Stone and William Kernell.
+While the film has no audible dialog, it was released with a synchronized musical score with sound effects using the sound-on-film movietone process.
 The film stars Sammy Cohen, Harry Sweet, Marjorie Beebe, Henry Armetta, and Pat Harmon.
 The film was released on December 16, 1928, by Fox Film Corporation.